 Best Value

-Want an affordable SUV tent that outperforms several of its pricier competitors?
-If so, the NEH Universal is well worth considering.
+If you are looking for an affordable SUV tent that outperforms several of its pricier competitors then the North East Harbor Universal is worth considering.

 This NEH Univeral’s 8’ x 8’ dimensions and 7.2’ center height make it plenty roomy for four adult campers.
 Add on space for two more in your cargo area, and you’ll have room for six sleepers.